gabledata/recap/docs/commands.md

 ### Search

 Recap's search syntax depends on the [Catalog](catalogs.md) plugin that's used.
-As mentioned in the [Quickstart](quickstart.md), Recap stores its metadata in [DuckDB](https://duckdb.org) by default.
-You can use DuckDB's [JSON path syntax](https://duckdb.org/docs/extensions/json) to search the catalog:
+As mentioned in the [Quickstart](quickstart.md), Recap stores its metadata in [SQLite](https://www.sqlite.org/) by default.
+You can use SQLite's [json_extract syntax](https://www.sqlite.org/json1.html#the_json_extract_function) to search the catalog:

-    recap catalog search "metadata->'$.location'->>'$.table' = 'some_table'"
+    recap catalog search "json_extract(metadata, '$.location.table') = 'some_table'"

-The database file defaults to `~/.recap/catalog/recap.duckdb`, if you wish to open a DuckDB client directly.
+The database file defaults to `~/.recap/catalog/recap.db`, if you wish to open a SQLite client directly.

 ## Crawl